Investec-Developer-Community/banking.make/readme.md

 - If you see one that you like, comment that you want to claim it.
 The person that created the bounty will respond with a "go-ahead 👍".
 - You can clone this repo and work on your local machine if you want.

-💡 __ProTip:__ but we recommend [forking our REPL on Replit](https://replit.com/@OfferZenMake/programmable-banking) for a quick-start.
+💡 __ProTip:__ We recommend [forking our REPL on Replit](https://replit.com/@OfferZenMake/programmable-banking) for a quick-start.
 Replit is a great dev tool that makes it easy to run and edit code.

 - Write the necessary code or documentation in your fork.
 - Create a pull request into the main GitHub repo with your changes.
-- Once your code is merged into the master app, you'll receive your bounty reward.
+- Once your code is merged into the master app, you'll receive your bounty reward. 🏆

-💡 __ProTip:__ If you learn something interesting while working in the codebase, be sure to add it in `./knowledge` so everyone can benefit!

 __Where do I get support__
 - Great question!
 Drop into the [dedicated bounties Slack channel here](https://offerzen-community.slack.com/archives/C048GPNT49W).
 We'll be more than happy to help with any questiobs or support around your bounties build/ the bounties in general/ or if you just want to hang out and help others.

+💡 __ProTip:__ If you learn something interesting while working in the codebase, be sure to add it in `./knowledge` so everyone can benefit!

 ### Other features